symbol/symbol-docs/source/getting-started/first-application.rst

 **Checking your balance**

-Have you created an account and requested XEM?
+Have you loaded an account with test XEM?
 If it is not the case, go back to :doc:`getting started section <setup-workstation>`.

-First of all, let's check if you have received XEM into your account.
+First of all, let's check if you have XEM into your account.

 .. code-block:: bash